jnv-memories/face-app/README.md

 Your father
 Aayush

+#Setup
+After installing make sure file structure should look like as shown in file structure.txt .
+If you are using virtual environment in python then the venv\ will appear else ut will not be shown.
+Also if extra files are there just ignore them.
+After installing requirements.txt run:

+       "python main_drive.py"

+then choose google account 2nd for test and put folder id:

+    1TSSe_bZ718tLbJQmhAUUAXk-95PuyYM1

+An image in another window should open. the green box denotes the face program is asking for name.
+If you don't know name simply name it unknown. and other naming guide is below please read it throughly.
+If there's any confusion just press ctrl+C and sleep we will talk tomorrow.
+Good Knight.

 # Face Naming Guide

 This document explains how naming works in the project.
 It is meant for